Toucheng: Tourist attractions

+Taiwanese indie rock band Accusefive (告五人) filmed a music video for their hit single 愛人錯過 at the Wushi Harbour North Jetty.
+The music video was released on 7 Aug 2019.

 Transportation

 Toucheng is served by the Yilan Line of Taiwan Railway Administration on Dali Station, Daxi Station, Dingpu Station, Guishan Station, Sicheng Station, Toucheng Station and Wai-ao Station.
 Toucheng has more rail stations (three) than any other townships in Taiwan.
 There are seven stations along the route.

 The township has recently seen a marked increase in tourism due to the opening of the Freeway 5 linking it with western Taipei.
 The freeway consists of a series of tunnels dug through the Snow Mountains, the longest of which measures 12.7 km.
 The distance between western Taipei and Toucheng is now 30 km and takes roughly thirty minutes of driving, compared to several hours in the past.

 Wushi Harbor is located in the township.